 The most common software required is:

-Please note that ADE, Bluefire Reader, VLeBooks app, EBSCO eBooks app etc. are not available on student desktops.
+Please note that ADE, VLeBooks app, EBSCO eBooks app etc. are not available on student desktops.
 ADE is available only on postgraduate students and staff desktop pcs via Software Centre.
 This software should be downloaded to your device, as instructed by the e-book suppliers.
 We therefore advise that you download any e-books to your own device.

 The e-platform provider will provide links to download this software, which is freely available.
-You will need an Adobe ID to activate Adobe Digital Editions and to authorise Bluefire Reader on your device.
+You will need an Adobe ID to activate Adobe Digital Editions on your device.
 Again, this is freely available and the e-platform provider will prompt you to enter your ID/register for ID when you first download an item using this software.

 Other common software required

-You can use either this app or the Bluefire Reader to download from the VLe platform.
+You can use either this app to download from the VLe platform.